yamacisik/Stat663FinalProject-Matt_Yamac/README.md

 # Bayesian Hierarchical Clustering

-An hiearchichal clustering method that uses a prior distribution to decide which clusters to form.
+An hiearchichal clustering method that uses a prior distribution to decide which clusters to form.This algorithm uses a tree node structure class to build the resulting tree coming the clustering process.
 For more information on the algorithm see : http://www2.stat.duke.edu/~kheller/bhcnew.pdf

 Package is downloadable and installable via pip